 An examination of the rules governing the admissibility of evidence in civil and criminal trials, with particular emphasis on the Federal Rules of Evidence.
 Topics covered include relevancy, the hearsay rule and its exceptions, examination, cross-examination, and impeachment of witnesses, witness competency, opinion and scientific evidence, admissibility of writings, judicial notice, and burdens of proof and presumptions.

-Externship – 3 credit hours (required course)
+Externship – field work 2 credit hours (required course); classroom component 1 credit hour (required course)

 Allows students to apply the skills learned in the core curriculum.
 Students typically take this course during the summer following their first year of studies.
 Students work for a total of approximately 200 unpaid hours in a judge’s chambers, public law office, or public interest organization under the direct supervision of a licensed attorney.
 Each student is assigned to a full-time faculty coordinator and the faculty coordinators conduct an orientation and a debriefing session before and after the externships.
 Externship placements for students have included federal magistrate, district court, and circuit judges; state Supreme Court justices in Virginia, Kentucky, Tennessee, and North Carolina; state trial judges in Virginia, West Virginia, and Kentucky; U.S. Environmental Protection Agency and U.S. Department of Justice; Virginia Attorney General’s Office; Virginia, West Virginia, and Kentucky Legal Services offices; Tennessee District Attorneys; Virginia Commonwealth Attorneys; West Virginia District Attorneys; North Carolina District Attorneys; Kentucky County Attorneys; Georgia District Attorneys; South Carolina Solicitor’s Office; and the Air Force Legal Office.
 Extern students’ experiences typically include a combination of the following: observing court proceedings, researching legal issues, performing factual investigations, drafting pleadings and legal memoranda, drafting judicial opinions, updating law libraries, and assisting with trial strategy and problem solving.
-Prerequisite: Completion of 28 credit hours prior to beginning work at field placement
+Prerequisite: Completion of 28 credit hours prior to beginning work at field placement.

 Family Law – 3 credit hours (required course)